michaelruocco/gradle-postman-runner/README.md

     // specifies the test environment to execute the collections with
     // default: no environment
     environment = file('src/test/some_environment.postman_environment.json')

+    // specifies any environment variables to execute the collections with
+    // will override any values from the environment file above
+    // default: no environment variables
+    envVars = [ "myVar" : "myVarValue" ]

+    // specifies the a global variable file to execute the collections with
+    // default: no globals
+    globals = file('./postman_globals.json')

+    // specifies any global variables to execute the collections with
+    // will override any values from the globals file above
+    // default: no global variables
+    globalsVars = [ "myVar" : "myVarValue" ]

     // stops entire execution on first failing test in a collection
     // default: false
     stopOnError = true